Public Transportation Definition

 Reimbursement for out-of-country travel will be at the rate established in the current Appropriation Act.
 However, if a higher personal mileage rate is justified; a request for approval, with appropriate documentation and support, must be mailed, faxed, or e-mailed to the Assistant State Comptroller.

 Parking and Toll expenses are reimbursable.
 A receipt is required for reimbursement claims where each individual claim is greater than $75.
 Reimbursement must be claimed as an “other expense” on the travel reimbursement voucher.
+Valet parking at hotels is disallowed, unless there is no self-service parking or a business justification is provided.
+Airport parking is allowable at the most cost benefical to the College.
+Parking at airport Economy lots are reimbursable under State Funds, and additonal expenses are allowable under Local Funds with justification.

 Travelers may arrange public transportation after they have received the travel authorization with assigned travel authorization number and approving signatures.